You can learn more about the novel HERE.

 ESPERANZA FARM: A Novel

 The hardest part was controlling my nerves, not to telegraph the play.
 Bottom of the ninth inning, game tied, two outs.
 I took a long stride forward with my toe barely touching third base as my cousin Tobi stepped up to the plate and the outfielders moved back toward the palm trees along the edge of the dirt road.
-I had my eye on the pitcher, watching, watching, watching, until the very instant the ball left his fingertips.
+I had my eye on the pitcher, watching, watching, watching, until the very instant he started his pitch.

-Tobi bunted and ran, laughing out loud, while I threw myself on my stomach and slid hard through the dirt with my eyes closed, right past the catcher, as he lunged away from home plate after the bunted ball.
+Tobi bunted and ran, laughing out loud as he ran, while I threw myself on my stomach and slid hard through the dirt with my eyes closed, right past the catcher, as he lunged away from home plate after the bunted ball.

 The winning play of the game—a perfect suicide squeeze.

-“The Americans are going to bomb the shit out of us,” one of the guys said, in a clear voice, over my head.
+“The Americans are going to bomb us to hell!”
+One of the guys said yelled.
 “The world is going to end!”

 The moment I was able to break free, I started running towards home.
-I looked to my right to find Tobi running next to me, laughing as he ran.
+Tobi was running next to me, laughing as he ran.